ErpNetDocs/tech/advanced/document-amounts/lines-weighting.md

-# Rows weighting
+# Lines weighting

-Line amounts from document rows often play a major role in the **[additional amounts](https://docs.erp.net/tech/advanced/document-amounts/index.html)** calculation.
+Amounts from document lines often play a major role in the **[additional amounts](/advanced/document-amounts/index.html)** calculation.
 Either the value of the amount is defined by the row amounts (VAT or customs), or the distribution of the amount through the row depends on the line amounts.

 However, there are cases when **not all** rows participate equally in the distribution.